- 1 Best Crossbow Under 500$

 Compound crossbows are characterized by short and sturdy limbs.
 In addition, they are made from synthetic material to enhance longevity.
 You can rely on them during most weather conditions.

 The only drawback I noticed when using a compound crossbow is their inability to handle impact.
 They lose accuracy quite easily when dropped repeatedly.
+Which I find to be the best crossbow.

 The recurve crossbow is the ancestor of the modern crossbows.
 It gets its name from the special curves that are located at the ends of the bow.